Last updated on

 Be sure to follow this coconut cream squares recipe to make the pudding and not the directions on the package.
 This recipe includes the right amount of milk for a thick pudding that will set and hold a bar shape.
 The coconut extract is optional and encouraged for a more intense coconut flavor.

 There are a few scrumptious ways to change up this recipe.
 Try making these coconut cream pie bars with a shortbread crust instead of a pre-made pie crust.
-Make just like you would a graham cracker crust, but with shortbread cookie crumbs instead.
+Make just like you would a graham cracker crust but with shortbread cookie crumbs instead.
 As a finishing touch, drizzle dark chocolate over the tops of each square for an extra decadent touch.

-How to Make Coconut Cream Bars
+How To Make Coconut Cream Bars

 FIRST STEP: Preheat the oven to 450°F.

-SECOND STEP: Unroll pie crust and place in an 8x8 square glass baking dish.
+SECOND STEP: Unroll the pie crust and place it in an 8x8 square glass baking dish.
 Press the crust into a baking dish and shape it up the sides as far as you can press it.
 (Crust will shrink back some during baking.)
 Prick the bottom and sides with a fork to allow steam to escape while the crust is baking.

 THIRD STEP: Bake crust according to package instructions (10-12 minutes, usually).
 Remove from the oven and allow to cool completely (about 15 minutes).

 FOURTH STEP: Meanwhile, whisk together pudding mix, milk, and coconut extract (if desired).
-Whisk 3-5 minutes or until the mixture begins to thicken.
+Whisk for 3-5 minutes or until the mixture begins to thicken.